 NEET seat allotment will be carried out a couple of days post the NEET counselling process.
-Seat Allotment is a choice available for applicants to get a fair sense of the seats which can be obtained basis their NEET rank and choices.
+Seat Allotment is a choice available for applicants to get a fair sense of seats which can be obtained basis their NEET rank and choices.
 Primarily, seat allotment refers to allotment of seats in colleges to a student on the basis of ranking in the NEET-UG examination.
-Aspirants must arrive at their allotted colleges and validate their seat.
+Aspirants must arrive at their allotted colleges and validate their seat after selection.
 The confirmation comes after the fee payment within the stipulated time.
 Seat allotment is dependent upon different aspects such as the aspirant’s selection of college and also the availability of the seats.
 The counselling and seat allotment process includes a number of steps that must be followed sequentially.

 Check out: NEET Merit List